A Walking Tour and History of Ipswich

 18 North Main, the Charles Kimball house was built in 1834.
 Kimball attained honor as a colonel of the militia, a distinguished probate lawyer, and deacon of the Church.
 He was one of the original trustees of the Ipswich Female Seminary.
 The house shares a subdued Greek Revival style with the Stephen Coburn house next door.
 It is remembered as the home of the Manning School master.

 12 North Main, Treadwell’s Inn.
 In 1737, Captain Nathaniel Treadwell opened an inn in this building.
 John Adams visited Ipswich frequently during the 1770’s in his capacity as a lawyer and always stayed at Captain Nathaniel Treadwell’s inn.
-The house was formerly called the Christian Wainwright house, which once stood in the small lot just below, and was moved to the corner of Market and Saltonstall Streets, but was later demolished.
+The house was formerly labeled the Christian Wainwright house, which once stood in the small lot just below, and was moved to the corner of Market and Saltonstall Streets, but was later demolished.

 8 North Main, the Ebenezer Stanwood house built in 1747.
 Ebenezer Stanwood was a peruke – maker (the wigs worn by 17th century gentlemen).
 The house has been restored and expanded as a multi-family residence.
 In the 17th Century this was the location of a well-known tavern operated by John Sparks.